-I spotted some of the stunning sea creatures James had told us to expect; a lone cuddle fish crawling across sea floor and colorful biscuit stars clinging to the wooden supports of Portsea Pier.
+I spotted some of the stunning sea creatures James had told us to expect; a lone cuddle fish crawling across the seafloor and colorful biscuit stars clinging to the wooden supports of Portsea Pier.
 A school of pufferfish turned up just where James said they would be and a banjo shark snuggled into the sand.
-I watched it all as the cold wrapped itself around around me.
+I watched it all as the cold wrapped itself around me.
 By the time I dragged myself up the stairs and onto the pier, I was bordering on hypothermia.

 The path from miserable to exhilarated was as short as my march back to the hot showers at Bayplay.
 Standing in the steamy water as the chills subsided, the four of us chattered about all the things we’d seen, strangers bonding over shared experiences.

 It occurred to me then that when you are plunged seemingly beyond your depth, or perched on the precipice between fear and fascination when you are pushed to the point of pain while galloping beyond your personal limits, you are surely in Australia.

 Because this is the place to come if you want to be both physically challenged and mentally uplifted.
 Here it is just a typically Aussie, terrible/wonderful day.

 Author of The New York Times bestseller, The Crash Detectives, I am also a journalist, public speaker and broadcaster specializing in aviation and travel.